binaricorn/mfadt-majorstudio-1/Assignments/day5.md

-# Day 5 - I want a daschund so I made one myself
+# Day 5 - I want a dachshund so I made one myself

 ## Inspiration
 I am a big lover of dogs.
-Recently I realized myself falling in love with daschund.
+Recently I realized myself falling in love with dachshund.
 I can watch vidoes of them all day on Instagram.
 Why not making one for myself if I like them so much?
 So I made one.